postel5u/Kebastagram/README.md

 Configuration file located in ```config```, edit the database.php, setting.php

 #####3 Create and import Database
-Simply create a new Database
+Simply create a new Database,
 Import main.sql in ```BDD```, in your Database

 #####4 Run Server  ```php -S localhost:8000 -t public```